-- Developing a transit system that provides circulator service within Payson and provides a connection between Star Valley and Payson.
-Recommendations included developing two deviated fixed-routes service routes that connects major employment and activity centers. - Evaluating CVCT's current transit route and schedule to improve travel times and service frequency.
-Of particular importance is coordinating service with Nnee Bich'o Nii to provide riders with expanded transit coverage. - Developing a marketing and advertising plan for the CVCT that educates the public about transit services and disseminates up-to-date service information to riders. - Establishing a Gila County/CAG region-wide public transit council to improve coordination between providers, create efficiencies, and maximize use of resources.
+- Develop a transit system that provides circulator service within Payson and provide a connection between Star Valley and Payson.
+Also develop two deviated fixed-routes service routes that connects major employment and activity centers. - Evaluate CVCT's current transit route and schedule to improve travel times and service frequency.
+Of particular importance is coordinating service with Nnee Bich'o Nii to provide riders with expanded transit coverage. - Develop marketing and advertising plan for the CVCT that educates the public about transit services and disseminates up-to-date service information to riders. - Establish a Gila County/CAG region-wide public transit council to improve coordination between providers, create efficiencies, and maximize use of resources.